bolkedebruin/erhv-lovelace/README.md

 ```
 resources:
   - type: module
-    url: /local/lovelace-comfoair/comfoair-card.js
+    url: /local/lovelace-comfoair/swegon-casa-card.js
 ```
-* Add a card with `type: 'custom:comfoair-card'` and `entity: 'climate.put-your-comfoair-name-here'` to your UI.
+* Add a card with `type: 'custom:swegon-casa-card'` and `entity: 'climate.put-your-swegon-casa-name-here'` to your UI.
-* Restart home assistant
-* ???
-* Profit!